-Operation Teddy Bear® is a volunteer-powered literacy program that provides more than 4,000 schoolbags filled with books, educational supplies and wellness tools to the area's most underserved first grade students.
+Operation Teddy Bear® is a volunteer-powered literacy program that provides an educational boost through a kind gift - more than 4,000 schoolbags filled with books, educational materials and wellness tools, along with a lesson in kindness, compassion, volunteering and identifying emotions - to the most underserved first-graders in the South Bay, Harbor and Long Beach areas at the end of each calendar year.
 The program provides volunteers with an opportunity to help and inspire these children first-hand, by packing and delivering the bags, as well as interacting with and reading to the students in their classrooms.
 Click here to see videos of Operation Teddy Bear in action.

 The Need for Educational Support

-An average of 76% of students in the school districts we serve live at or below the poverty line, making them eligible for the Free and Reduced Meal Program.
+An average of 76% of students in the school districts we serve live at or below the poverty line, making them eligible for the Free and Reduced Priced Meals.
 While our Food For Kids program helps with the dietary needs, many of these students also arrive at school without adequate educational supplies to begin their day.
-This can have dramatic negative effects on school performance, behavior, well-being and future academic success, creating special needs in the areas of education, literacy and self-esteem.
+This can have dramatic negative effects on school performance, behavior, well-being and future academic success, creating special needs in education, literacy, self-esteem and social-emotional wellness.